 Sonoma County's isolation index of 0.704 for white residents means that the average white resident lives in a neighborhood that is 70.4% white.
 Non-white racial groups are less isolated and more likely to encounter other racial groups in their neighborhoods.
 The isolation index values for all racial groups in Sonoma County for the years 2000, 2010, and 2020 can be found in the table below.
-Among all racial groups in the jurisdiction, the Asian population's isolation index has changed the most over time, becoming more segregated from other racial groups.
+Among all racial groups in the jurisdiction, the Asian population's isolation index has changed the most over time.
+From 2000 through 2020, the white population remained the most isolated racial group in Uenincorporated Sonoma County